baato/python-client/README.md

 # Baato Python Library

 ![Build](https://github.com/baato/python-client/actions/workflows/baato_test.yml/badge.svg) ![License](https://img.shields.io/badge/License-MIT-green.svg)

-The Python library makes it easy to consume the Baato API into existing python projects.
+This Python library makes it easy to consume the [Baato API](https://docs.baato.io) into existing python projects.

 baato-python has been tested with:

-* **Python**: 3.6, 3.7, 3.8, 3.9, 3.10
+- **Python**: 3.6, 3.7, 3.8, 3.9, 3.10

 ## Installation

-Baato Python can be installed from PyPI with tools like ``pip``:
+Baato Python can be installed from PyPI with tools like `pip`:

 ```bash
 $ pip install baato